ThreatResponse/serverless-vulnerable-azure/README.md

 Setup notes

-- After deploying the .js files and package.json file, you'll need to go into the scm console <appname.scm.azurewebsites.net/DebugConsole>, go into the home/site/wwwroot/<functionName> directory and run `npm install`.
+- After deploying the .js files and package.json file for each function, you'll need to go into the scm console <appname.scm.azurewebsites.net/DebugConsole>, go into the home/site/wwwroot/<functionName> directory and run `npm install`.

 - Sometimes calls to the API just seem to fail.
 Can't reproduce locally.
 Not sure, just try again.